From 2008 to 2019

-Since the beginning of April, both the Singapore Philatelic Museum and The Peranakan Museum has been shut to undergo redevelopment.
-They will only be welcoming the public once again close to the end of 2020.
+Since April, both the Singapore Philatelic Museum and the Peranakan Museum have been shut for redevelopment.
+They will reopen at the end of 2020.

-The current premises started as Tao Nan School.
-A school building of Chinese influence.
-What were some considerations made when acquiring the space for a museum of Peranakan nature?
+The current premises started as Tao Nan School, a school building of Chinese influence.
+What were some considerations when acquiring the space for a museum of Peranakan nature?

-Do you think the Armenian street location is ideal for the museum?
+Do you think Armenian Street is an ideal location for the museum?
 Why?

 Having celebrated the community’s rich culture for so many years in Singapore together with stakeholders along the street, and with the steadfast support of the Peranakan community, Armenian Street has become synonymous with Peranakan culture.

-The pedestrianisation of a portion of Armenian Street, from the road in front of the museum till the road junction, will be completed by May 2019.
-This transformation will create an urban park with new opportunities to share Peranakan hospitality, food and culture.
+The pedestrianisation of a portion of Armenian Street, from the road in front of the museum until the road junction, will be completed by May.
+This transformation will create an urban park where there will be new opportunities to share Peranakan hospitality, food and culture.

 The building also exhibits various tropical adaptations, including the spacious verandas and large windows that allowed the building to be naturally ventilated before it became air-conditioned.